elyamad/marvel-react/README.md

 ```
 No 'Access-Control-Allow-Origin' header is present on the requested resource
 ```
-you it must restart your navigator with the option
+you must restart your navigator with the option
 ```
 --disable-web-security
 ```